garagehive/garagehive.github.io/docs/garagehive-trial-processing-a-jobsheet-to-invoice.md

 3. [Posting a jobsheet and creating an invoice](#posting-a-jobsheet-and-creating-an-invoice)

 ### Mark the jobsheet ready for collection
-When the work on the vehicle is finished, confirm that everything in the jobsheet lines is ticked by the technician on the **Technician Confirmed** column and mark the jobsheet ready for collection by select the field **Work Status Code** and enter the **Ready for Collection** status from the options; this moves the jobsheet to **Ready for Collection** tile (see below).
+When the work on the vehicle is finished
+1. Confirm that everything in the jobsheet lines is ticked by the technician on the **Technician Confirmed** column.
+2. Mark the jobsheet ready for collection by selecting the field **Work Status Code**.
+3. Enter the **Ready for Collection** status from the options; this moves the jobsheet to **Ready for Collection** tile.

 ![](media/garagehive-trial-processing-a-jobsheet-to-invoice1.gif)